-The Teaching and Learning Center (TLC) offers a variety of helpful programs, including peer tutoring, computer-aided instruction, mini-lectures, an audio-visual instructional library, a writing center and a language lab as well as a quiet study area.
+The Teaching and Learning Center (TLC) offers a variety of helpful programs, including peer tutoring, supplemental instruction, computer-aided instruction, mini-lectures, audio/video instructional library and workshops, as well as a quiet area to study.

-The Teaching and Learning Center also houses the academic resource center (ARC), the student advisement Center (SAC), the writing center and the language lab.
+The Teaching and Learning Center also houses the Academic Resource Center (ARC), the Student Success Center (SSC), the Writing Center and Language Lab.

-For more detailed information on these programs and other resources, please see page 19.
+For detailed information on these programs and other resources, see page 34.